Keep, Donate, Dump or Dispose: Downsizing in Richmond Hill

 What to Keep

 Measure your new space before you start sorting.
-If you are moving from a 3,000 sq ft detached to a 1,200 sq ft condo, you are keeping roughly 40% of your furniture at most.
-The oversized sectional that fills your current family room will overwhelm a condo living room.
-The king bed that fits your 16x14 primary bedroom will not fit a 12x11 condo bedroom.
-Measure the new rooms, sketch the layout and decide which pieces fit before you sort anything else.
+If you are moving from a 3,000 sq ft detached to a 1,200 sq ft condo, you are keeping roughly 40 percent of your furniture at most.
+The oversized sectional will overwhelm a condo living room.
+The king bed will not fit an 11x12 condo bedroom.
+Sketch the layout and decide which pieces fit before you sort anything else.

 If you have not used an item in the past 12 months, you do not need it.
 The fondue set from 2006, the bread maker still in the box, the exercise bike that holds laundry, the 14 place settings of formal china you use once a year: these are taking up space in a home that will have less of it.
 Keep what you actually use daily or weekly.
 Everything else is a candidate for donate or dump.

-You do not have to throw away everything with sentimental value.
-But you do have to limit it.
-Give yourself one box (or two) for irreplaceable items: photos, handwritten letters, a few meaningful keepsakes.
+Give yourself one or two boxes for irreplaceable items: photos, handwritten letters, a few meaningful keepsakes.
 Photograph items you want to remember but do not need to keep physically.
 The china your grandmother gave you matters because of the memory, not because of the plates.
 Take a photo, keep one setting and donate the rest.
+Our emotional side of downsizing guide covers how to work through these decisions.

-Sofas, dining sets, dressers, desks, bookshelves and bed frames in good condition are accepted by several local organizations.
-Habitat for Humanity ReStore (locations in Markham and across York Region) accepts furniture donations and offers free pickup for larger items.
-The Salvation Army and Diabetes Canada also accept furniture and offer pickup services.
-Call ahead to confirm what they are currently accepting and to schedule a pickup date.
+Sofas, dining sets, dressers, desks, bookshelves and bed frames in good condition are accepted by Habitat for Humanity ReStore (locations in Markham and across York Region), the Salvation Army and Diabetes Canada, all of which offer free pickup.
+Our Richmond Hill donation guide lists every local option.

 Key rule: Donate only items in good, usable condition.
 Stained sofas, broken chairs, mattresses with tears and water-damaged furniture should be dumped, not donated.
-Charities spend money disposing of items they cannot use.
 If you would not give it to a friend, do not donate it.

-Clean clothing in wearable condition can be donated to the Salvation Army, Goodwill (locations in Markham) or local clothing drives.
+Clean clothing in wearable condition can be donated to the Salvation Army, Goodwill or local clothing drives.
 Towels, blankets and sheets in good condition are accepted by most charities.
 Animal shelters in York Region accept old towels and blankets for bedding.
-Worn-out textiles that are not wearable can go into textile recycling bins (available at many community centres and retail locations in Richmond Hill and Markham).
+Worn-out textiles that are not wearable can go into textile recycling bins available at community centres and retail locations in Richmond Hill and Markham.

-Pots, pans, dishes, glassware, cutlery, small working appliances (toasters, blenders, coffee makers) and kitchen gadgets in good condition are always needed by shelters and community organizations.
-Pack them carefully in boxes and drop them at the Salvation Army, Goodwill or Habitat for Humanity ReStore.
-If the appliance does not work, dump it (or dispose of it if it contains hazardous components).
+Pots, pans, dishes, glassware, cutlery and working small appliances (toasters, blenders, coffee makers) in good condition are always needed by shelters and community organizations.
+Drop them at the Salvation Army, Goodwill or Habitat for Humanity ReStore.
+If the appliance does not work, it goes to e-waste recycling, not the donation bin.

 Richmond Hill Public Library accepts book donations for their annual book sale.
 Toys in good condition can go to the Salvation Army, Goodwill or local family shelters.
-Sporting goods (skis, bikes, hockey equipment, golf clubs) can be donated to Play It Again Sports (consignment) or community programs.
-Schools and community centres in Markham and Richmond Hill sometimes run donation drives for sports equipment.
+Sporting goods (skis, bikes, hockey equipment, golf clubs) can be donated to Play It Again Sports for consignment or to community programs in Richmond Hill and Markham.

 Registered charities like the Salvation Army, Habitat for Humanity and Diabetes Canada issue tax receipts for donated items.
 Keep a list of what you donate with estimated fair market values.
-For larger donations (furniture, appliances), take photos before donating.
+For larger donations, take photos before donating.
 The tax receipt can offset some of the costs of your move.
 Ask the charity for a receipt at the time of donation.

 What to Dump and How

 Richmond Hill and Markham offer curbside bulk item pickup as part of your regular waste collection.
 You can place large items (furniture, mattresses, carpeting, large toys, exercise equipment) at the curb on your scheduled collection day.
-Check your municipality's website for the number of items allowed per pickup, size restrictions and any items that require special scheduling.
 Most municipalities allow 2 to 4 bulk items per collection.
-Schedule extra pickups if needed.
+Check your municipality's website for size restrictions and scheduling.
+Book extra pickups if needed.

-If you have more than the curbside limit or large volumes of waste, you can bring items directly to a York Region Community Environmental Centre (transfer station).
+For more than the curbside limit, bring items directly to a York Region Community Environmental Centre.
 Locations include McCleary Court in Vaughan and other sites across the region.
-You pay by weight.
-Fees are typically $10 to $50 depending on volume.
+You pay by weight, typically $10 to $50 depending on volume.
 They accept furniture, construction debris, yard waste, scrap metal and general household waste.
-Hazardous waste is accepted at designated depots only (see Dispose section).

-If you want everything hauled in one shot, junk removal companies like 1-800-GOT-JUNK, Junk King and local operators in York Region will come to your home, load everything and haul it away.
-Costs range from $300 to $800+ depending on volume (a full truck load is typically $600 to $800).
+Junk removal companies like 1-800-GOT-JUNK, Junk King and local York Region operators will come to your home, load everything and haul it away.
+Costs range from $300 to $800 or more depending on volume.
 Many of these services sort items for donation and recycling so not everything goes to landfill.
 This is the fastest option for a full-house cleanout and well worth the cost if you are on a tight timeline.

 What to Dispose of Properly

-Old TVs, computers, monitors, printers, cellphones, tablets, cables, routers and other electronics cannot go in regular waste.
+Old TVs, computers, monitors, printers, cellphones, tablets, cables and routers cannot go in regular waste.
 York Region accepts e-waste at Community Environmental Centres for free.
 Best Buy and Staples also accept electronics for recycling at their Richmond Hill and Markham locations.
 Wipe personal data from devices before dropping them off.

-Single-use batteries (AA, AAA, C, D, 9V), rechargeable batteries, button cell batteries, car batteries and fluorescent light bulbs (including CFLs) contain hazardous materials.
-Drop off batteries at designated collection points in Richmond Hill and Markham (many grocery stores and hardware stores have battery recycling bins).
+Batteries of all types and fluorescent light bulbs contain hazardous materials.
+Drop off batteries at collection points in Richmond Hill and Markham (many grocery stores and hardware stores have battery recycling bins).
 Fluorescent tubes and CFL bulbs go to the Household Hazardous Waste Depot.
 LED bulbs can go in regular garbage.

-Fridges, freezers, air conditioners, dehumidifiers and water coolers contain refrigerants (freon) that must be removed by a certified technician before disposal.
+Fridges, freezers, air conditioners, dehumidifiers and water coolers contain refrigerants that must be removed by a certified technician before disposal.
 Do not put them at the curb without arranging refrigerant removal first.
 York Region accepts these appliances at Community Environmental Centres once the refrigerant has been recovered.
-Some retailers offer haul-away when you purchase a replacement appliance.

 Room-by-Room Decision Guide

-Keep: One set of everyday dishes (8 place settings is plenty for a smaller home), your best pots and pans, essential small appliances you use weekly, sharp knives, your favourite cooking tools.
+Keep: One set of everyday dishes (8 place settings), your best pots and pans, essential small appliances you use weekly, sharp knives and favourite cooking tools.

-Donate: Duplicate sets of dishes, excess glassware, specialty gadgets you rarely use, extra baking pans, the second set of everything.
+Donate: Duplicate sets of dishes, excess glassware, specialty gadgets you rarely use, extra baking pans and the second set of everything.

-Dump: Chipped dishes, warped pans, melted plastic containers, rusted baking sheets, stained cutting boards.
+Dump: Chipped dishes, warped pans, melted plastic containers, rusted baking sheets and stained cutting boards.

 Dispose: Non-working small appliances with batteries or electronics go to e-waste.
 Cleaning chemicals under the sink go to hazardous waste.

-Keep: Clothing you have worn in the past 12 months, one set of bed linens per bed in the new home, bedroom furniture that fits the new rooms.
+Keep: Clothing you have worn in the past 12 months, one set of bed linens per bed in the new home and bedroom furniture that fits the new rooms.

-Donate: Clothing that no longer fits or that you have not worn in a year, excess linens, children's outgrown clothing, extra hangers, guest bedroom furniture you will not have room for.
+Donate: Clothing that no longer fits or has not been worn in a year, excess linens, children's outgrown clothing and guest bedroom furniture you will not have room for.

-Dump: Stained or torn clothing not suitable for donation, old pillows, worn-out mattresses (curbside bulk pickup), broken hangers.
+Dump: Stained or torn clothing not suitable for donation, old pillows and worn-out mattresses (curbside bulk pickup).

-Keep: Tools you actually use, seasonal items that fit in your new storage (if you are moving to a condo, you may have only a locker), important workshop equipment.
+Keep: Tools you actually use and seasonal items that fit in your new storage.

-Donate: Duplicate tools, working power tools you no longer need (Habitat for Humanity ReStore accepts tools), sporting equipment your family has outgrown, holiday decorations you will scale down.
+Donate: Duplicate tools, working power tools you no longer need (Habitat for Humanity ReStore accepts tools), sporting equipment your family has outgrown and holiday decorations you will scale down.

-Dump: Broken furniture stored "just in case," dried-out garden hoses, cracked flower pots, old lumber scraps, general accumulated clutter.
+Dump: Broken furniture stored just in case, dried-out garden hoses, cracked flower pots, old lumber scraps and general accumulated clutter.

-Dispose: This is where most hazardous items live.
-Old paint cans, motor oil, gasoline, propane tanks, pool chemicals, pesticides, herbicides, antifreeze: all go to the Household Hazardous Waste Depot.
-Car batteries go to an auto parts store or the depot.
-Never dump chemicals down the drain or put them in regular garbage.
+Dispose: Old paint cans, motor oil, gasoline, propane tanks, pool chemicals, pesticides, herbicides and antifreeze all go to the Household Hazardous Waste Depot.
+Never dump chemicals down the drain.
+Our garage, basement and attic cleanout guide covers these spaces in detail.

-Keep: Furniture that fits the new living space (measure first), artwork and decor you love and will display, media equipment you actually use.
+Keep: Furniture that fits the new living space, artwork and decor you love and will display and media equipment you actually use.

-Donate: The oversized sectional that will not fit, extra side tables, bookshelves full of books you will not re-read, DVD collections (most content is streaming now), board games and puzzles in good condition.
+Donate: The oversized sectional that will not fit, extra side tables, bookshelves full of books you will not re-read, DVD collections and board games in good condition.

 Dispose: Old CRT televisions and broken electronics go to e-waste recycling.